Kong/docs.konghq.com/app/1.0.x/health-checks-circuit-breakers.md

 When both are zero, active health checks are disabled altogether.

 <div class="alert alert-warning">
-<strong>Note:</strong> Active Health checks currently only support HTTP/HTTPS targets.
+<strong>Note:</strong> Active health checks currently only support HTTP/HTTPS targets.
 They
-will self-deactivate when applied to TCP streams.
+do not apply to Upstreams assigned to Services with the protocol attribute set to "tcp" or "tls".
 </div>

 [Back to TOC](#table-of-contents)